OrianaVenture/VentureValheim/Progression/README.md

 * LockGuardianPower: If true locks the ability to get or use boss powers based on the required key.
 * LockBossSummons: If true you can only summon bosses based on the required key.
 * OverrideLockBossSummonsDefaults: Define your own required keys to summon bosses or leave blank to use the defaults.
 Example (also the mod defaults): gd_king, defeated_eikthyr, Bonemass, defeated_gdking, Dragon, defeated_bonemass, GoblinKing, defeated_dragon, SeekerQueen, defeated_goblinking
+* LockEquipment: If true you can only equip or use boss items or items made from biome metals/materials if you have the required key
+* LockCrafting: If true you can only craft items made from boss items or biome metals/materials if you have the required key
+* LockBuilding: If true you can only build pieces made from boss items or biome metals/materials if you have the required key
+* LockCooking: If true you can only cook items made from biome materials if you have the required key
 * UseBossKeysForSkillLevel and BossKeysSkillPerKey explained under Skill Manager section below

 #### Vanilla Public Keys